fbpx

 • Taking a pause and shift focus away from sexual thoughts.

-This connection can partly be due to a person’s mental state.
-For instance, individuals with ED may rush to ejaculate before losing their erection, leading to premature ejaculation.
-This can become a challenging habit to break.
+This link often stems from psychological factors.
+For instance, individuals with ED may feel pressured to rush ejaculation before losing their erection, leading to PE, which can then become a challenging habit to break.

-Conversely, those with PE might experience performance anxiety, which can negatively impact their ability to achieve and maintain an erection.
+Conversely, those with PE might experience performance anxiety, which can negatively affect their ability to achieve and maintain an erection.
+This cycle highlights how these distinct conditions can co-occur, influenced by emotional and mental factors related to sexual performance.

 No, you do not need a referral to see a dietitian.
 Anyone can consult a dietitian at any time by booking an appointment.
 If you wish to learn more about nutrition and receive individualised dietary advice, please feel free to contact the Holmen’s Health team to arrange a consultation with our dietitians.